nimbly-dev/nyctripdata_project/README.md

 ## 🚀 About

-The NYC Tripdata Project automates the process of gathering data from the NYC TLC API.
-The collected data is cleaned, transformed, and prepared through pipelines, producing datasets that are ready for analytics and reporting.
+The **NYC Tripdata Project** automates the process of collecting data from the NYC TLC API.
+The collected data is then cleaned, transformed, and prepared through pipelines, resulting in datasets that are ready for analysis and reporting.

-Additionally, the project includes on-demand CI workflows to test and verify pipeline stability whenever there are code changes, ensuring reliable and efficient data processing.
+This project is divided into two main workflows:

+1. **ETL Pipeline**: This workflow is responsible for extracting raw data, transforming it, and preparing it for the analytical workflow.
+It leverages **Apache Spark** to efficiently process and transform millions of lines of data.

+2. **Analytical Workflow**: Using the data prepared by the Spark workflow, this workflow utilizes **dbt-core** to create fact and dimension tables for reporting and analytics.

+For more detailed information, refer to the [wiki](documentation/two-workflows.md).

 ## 🗂️ Project Infrastructure
 ![Environment Diagram](images/environment_diagram.png)